JobMutugi/Phase-1-finalproject/my-json-server-project/README.md

 ## Contributing

-Feel free to submit issues or pull requests if you have suggestions or improvements for this project.
+Feel free to submit issues or pull requests if you have suggestions or improvements for this project.# Phase-1-finalproject